yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 2. Add the implementation under `src/core/`.
 3. Derive from `CommandBase`.
 4. Define `Options : CommandOptions`.
-5. Implement validation in setter methods, not in scattered workflow code.
+5. Implement option-local validation in setter methods and cross-field validation in `ValidateOptions()`, not in scattered workflow code.
 6. Implement `RegisterCLIOptionsExtend()` using setter callbacks.
 7. Keep `ExecuteImpl()` phase-oriented: rely on `CommandBase::Execute()` / `PrepareForExecution()`, then build prerequisites, then run the workflow.
 8. Use `DataObjectManager` as the boundary for file parsing and persistence.
-9. Add the command to `RegisterBuiltInCommands()` and define explicit `CommandSurface` metadata.
+9. Add a new `CommandDescriptor` entry to `BuiltInCommandCatalog()` with the command name, description, `CommandSurface`, `DatabaseUsage`, `BindingExposure`, and factory.
 10. Update bindings, examples, tests, and user-facing docs if the command is part of a supported public workflow.

 ## 11. What Future Contributors Should Avoid